johnsletvoldhafenrichter/milestone-3/README.md

 * In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch".
 * The site is now successfully deployed.

 ### Link to the deployed page:
 * https://best-reviews.herokuapp.com/¨

 ## Credits
-* picture links, game descriptions and wikipedia links are taking from Wikipedia.
+* All picture links, game descriptions and wikipedia links are taking from Wikipedia.
 * Logo is taken from https://www.pexels.com/photo/pink-and-black-nintendo-ds-1462725/
+* All of the reviews have been taken from https://www.metacritic.com/

 ### Tutorials
 * https://www.youtube.com/watch?v=jJ4awOToB6k for learning how to create hash passwords